rahul-gharat/dronahq-docs/docs/sso/configure_sso_with_custom_jwt.md

     }
 ```

-In the above code, On success we are calling `DronaHQ.user.setLoginDetails(fnSuccess, fnError, userCookie); ` which is a DronaHQ js sdk method and userCookie is the JWT Token sent by your backend server.
-This is log user into the DronaHQ Container app.
+In the above code, On success we are calling `DronaHQ.user.setLoginDetails(fnSuccess, fnError, userCookie); ` which is a `DronaHQ.js` sdk method and `userCookie` is the JWT Token sent by your backend server.
+This will log user into the DronaHQ Container app.

 For configuring this Custom Auth Login using JWT in DronaHQ, you can refer to [this](#configuring-sso-with-custom-jwt)